-- Dedicate up to 10-15 hours per week to administrative, business development, and marketing tasks in addition to the patient hours.
-This could include networking with colleagues, writing a blog post, preparing content for a webinar, filming short videos for our target population, beta testing the forthcoming Family Spring web/mobile Web application, and other similar activities.
+- Dedicate non-clinical time to administrative, business development, and marketing tasks in addition to the patient hours.
+This could include networking with colleagues, writing a blog post, preparing content for a webinar, filming short videos for our target population, beta testing the forthcoming Family Spring web/mobile application, and other similar activities.

 - Attend work reliably and arrive on time consistently.